 Previously on Sagrada Familia…

-A bookseller, Josep Maria Bocabella, had a revelation after roaming around some major churches and decided to create a unique church devoted to Saint Joseph in Barcelona.
-Unfortunately, some major problems appeared on the way, until a superhero architect Antoni Gaudí showed up and…SPOILER ALERT!
+After roaming around some churches, Josep Maria Bocabella, a bookseller, had a revelation.
+Josep decided to create a unique church devoted to Saint Joseph in Barcelona.
+Unfortunately, there were serious problems that stopped the construction.
+And then the superhero architect Antoni Gaudí showed up and…SPOILER ALERT!

 Keep reading for more drama around Sagrada Familia HAHA

-Gaudí accepted the commission of the Basilica de la Sagrada Familia in November 1883.
+Gaudí took over the construction of the Basilica de la Sagrada Familia in November 1883.
 When he joined the construction in 1883, Gaudi was on probation for a few months and so he only made minor changes to the project.
 But like Lady Di, he was one of a kind and he was not gonna remain silent forever.
-Little by little the first area under construction, the crypt, began to change, adding more light and naturalist elements, typical features of Art Nouveau, the trendiest style ever back then.
+He started working on the crypt first, adding more light and realistic elements and designs – typical features of Art Nouveau, the trendiest style ever back then.

 However, the construction got so far that they ran out of funds when the art was about to explode in a creative bang.
-It was after ten years that a big fat check arrived at the Sagrada Familia Fund with more than half a million pesetas of the time, about a million dollars nowadays.
+It was after ten years that a big fat check came for the Sagrada Familia Fund with more than half a million pesetas of the time, about a million dollars nowadays.
 Who was the donor?
 Some rumors say that Bocabella left all his fortune to his beloved church at his death in 1892.
 Call the FBI, it is still unknown!

-Now we have a whole new stunning Sagrada (tallest church in Barcelona with its peak at 172,5m, 3 full facades with 18 towers, apse, 5 naves, and so on), using the finest materials, and with a new superstar, Jesus instead of Joseph.
-It was so complete, even Gaudí knew he couldn’t be able to finish the construction work during his lifetime and that was why he developed major guidelines and designs and left room for the newer generations.
+Now we have a whole new stunning Sagrada (tallest church in Barcelona with its peak at 172,5m, 3 full facades with 18 towers, apse, and 5 naves).
+Using the finest materials, and with a new superstar, Jesus instead of Joseph.
+It was so immense that at the time, even Gaudí knew he couldn’t be able to finish the construction work during his lifetime and that was why he developed major guidelines and designs and left room for the newer generations.
 Everything tied up…or so he thought.
 The never-ending story, like Dr. Who?
 Plot twist!
 It is Drama Number Two: Death & War, but since this one is a big-time drama and we all know what happens in war we’ll skip this sad part.